Legal reception: Hong Kong

-In practice, it could take years or even decades for the native law in a colony to be gradually superseded by the English law.
-The legal history of Hong Kong provides an illustration of this point: after the colonization by the British Empire in 1841, the Great Qing Legal Code remained in force for the local Chinese population.
+In practice, it could take years or even decades for the native law in a colony to be gradually superseded by English law.
+The legal history of Hong Kong provides an illustration: after colonisation by the British Empire in 1841, the Great Qing Legal Code remained in force for the local Chinese population.
 Until the end of the 19th century, Chinese offenders were still executed by decapitation, whereas the British would be put to death by hanging.
-Even deep into the 20th century and well after the fall of the Qing dynasty in China, Chinese men in Hong Kong could still practice polygamy by virtue of the Qing Code—a situation that was ended only with the passing of the Marriage Act of 1971.
+Even deep into the 20th century and well after the fall of the Qing dynasty in China, Chinese men in Hong Kong could still practise polygamy by virtue of the Qing Code—a situation ended only with the passing of the Marriage Act of 1971.